Sandra Susanibar-Adaniya, MD, MS

 Kerry A. Rogers, MD

-Associate Professor, Division of Hematology, Ohio State University, Comprehensive Cancer Center
+Associate Professor, Division of Hematology, Ohio State University, Comprehensive Cancer Center, Columbus, OH

 Nakhle Saba, MD